zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 This is English as a Second Language Podcast episod e 802.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
 Go there to download a Learning Guide.
-Well first, become a member, and then you can download the Lear ning Guide.
+Well first, become a member, and then you can download the Learning Guide.

 This episode is all about the movies.
 Let’s get st arted.